-If you are planning any travel for a Rice- or BioSciences-related reason, you should talk to the graduate program administrator (Rachael Eaton; re11@rice.edu) and complete the following form at least 2 weeks IN ADVANCE.
+If you are planning any travel for a Rice- or BioSciences-related reason, you should talk to the graduate program administrator and complete the following form at least 2 weeks IN ADVANCE.
 Electronic or paper copies accepted.

-Student Name: \\\\\

-Emergency Contact Information (partner/parent/family member/friend): Name, phone, email.

-What is the best way to reach you during this travel, if essential/emergency?

-Copy/paste additional entries for 2+ travel locations, as needed

-First Travel I Travel purpos Dates of trave Hotel/lodging, Address (city, Host/colleagu -ocation : se: l to/from this location: host name: , state, country): ne email, in case of emergency: Will you requ uest a travel advance?
-Will you req uest reimbursements?
-Yes No Yes No Reimbursements Check with Rachael before using personal funds on travel; BioSciences may be able to pay up-front, minimizing reimbursement.
-If seeking reimbursements, bring Rachael all itemized receipts, along with the fund to use for expense(s) and the reason for the expense.
-A credit card slip alone is not sufficient; you may need to specifically request an itemized receipt from a vendor/restaurant.
-Rice is a tax-exempt institution in Texas.
-We cannot reimburse Texas sales tax or Texas hotel tax; try to ensure none is charged.
-See BioSciences staff for tax exemption forms that you can take while traveling.

-Has your thesis advisor approved all of the travel listed here?

-Advisor Signature (or email approval to re11@rice.edu): \\\\\

-This completed pre-trip authorization form is important for safety and reimbursement purposes.
-Failure to complete this form in advance and secure appropriate expense documentation may result in lack of reimbursement for out-of-pocket expenses.
+Student Name e: Emergency C Emergency Contact Information (partner/parent/family member/friend): Name, phone, email.
+What is the be est way to reach you during this t travel, if essenti ial/emergency?
+Copy/paste ac dditional entries for 2+ travel location ns, as needed First Travel L ocation: Travel purpose e: I to/from this location: Hotel/lodging/h nost name: Address (city, state, country):e email, in case of emergency: Host/colleague email, in case of emergency: Will you requ est a travel advance?
+Will you requ est reimbursements?
+Yes No Yes No Reimburseme graduate administrator before using pe ersonal funds on tra avel; BioSciences may be at ole to pay • inimizing reimbursement. oursements, bring the graduate adminis strator all itemized I receipts, along with the fun d to use e(s) and the reason for the expense.
+A • request an itemized receipt from a ve endor/restaurant.
+F Reimbursement deadline is s 30 days after trave simahuwaa Tayaa aa dee toy on Toyoo betel toy to tempt institution in Texas.
+We cannot re se is charged.
+See BioSciences staff for - Has your thes sis advisor approved all of the tra vel listed here?
+Rice University y Fund that will cover your expense reimbursement Advisor Signat ture (or email approval to the grad a idministrator): purposes.
+Fai ed pre-trip authorization form is in ilure to complete this form in adva on may result in lack of reimburse ance and secur e appropriate expense Office Use Submission D Date: Approval Date: E Expense Reports Submitted:

-Office Use

-Submission Date: Approval Date: Expense Reports Submitted:
+GRAD STUDENT TRAVEL: RESOURCES & PROCEDURES

+See your graduate program administrator for questions